Analysis | How removal under the 25th Amendment works: A beginner’s guide

 That’s how the vice president takes over.
 But there’s a provision for the president to get his job back.

-Thereupon Congress shall decide the issue, assembling within forty-eight hours for that purpose if not in session.
-If the Congress, within twenty-one days after receipt of the latter written declaration, or, if Congress is not in session, within twenty-one days after Congress is required to assemble, determines by two-thirds vote of both Houses that the President is unable to discharge the powers and duties of his office, the Vice President shall continue to discharge the same as Acting President; otherwise, the President shall resume the powers and duties of his office.

 That’s a lot of text.
-We spoke with Louis Seidman, Carmack Waterhouse Professor of Constitutional Law at Georgetown University, to explore just how complicated this scenario could get.
+We spoke with Louis Seidman, the Carmack Waterhouse professor of constitutional law at Georgetown University, to explore just how complicated this scenario could get.

 1. Trump is removed from power.